 Stanley J. Mierzwa is the director of information technology (IT) at the Population Council, where he leads the organization’s global technology strategy.
-Under his leadership, the Council's proprietary audio computer-assisted self-interviewing (ACASI) survey software has been used in many field and clinic-based surveys to facilitate accurate reporting of sensitive behaviors.
+Under his leadership, the Council’s proprietary audio computer-assisted self-interviewing (ACASI) survey software has been used in many field and clinic-based surveys to facilitate accurate reporting of sensitive behaviors and measuring adherence in clinical trials.

 Before joining the Council, Mierzwa was the director of IT at the North Jersey Transportation Planning Authority and a senior programmer and network administrator for United Parcel Service.